muralireddy01/surveyincloud/README.md

-# App tp shorten URLs
+# App to shorten URLs

 ## Installation
 1. Download the repository